swashdev/SwashRL/README.md

 ## License Agreement

-SwashRL is released under [the BSD 3-clause "New" or "Revised" License], a simple open-source license which allows for free use in exchange for retaining the original license with all source distributions and not misrepresenting the authors as endorsing the software.
+SwashRL is released under [the BSD 3-clause "New" or "Revised" License][LICENSE], a simple open-source license which allows for free use in exchange for retaining the original license with all source distributions and not misrepresenting the authors as endorsing the software.

 SwashRL uses some third-party resources to function.
-For details, see [the acknowledgement file] and the third-party licenses referenced therein.
+For details, see [the acknowledgement file][3rdparty] and the third-party licenses referenced therein.

 ## Supported Systems